 Pupils’ spiritual, moral, social and cultural (SMSC) development is fully at the heart of our school ethos.
 British Values are promoted through the overarching aims and objectives of PSHE by supporting our children to become healthy and responsible members of society, as well as preparing them for life and work in modern Britain.

-The quality PSHE that not only is taught, but embedded in our ethos at Parklands Junior School ensures children are given wide perspectives to the diverse society that we live in today.
+The quality PSHE that not only is taught but embedded in our ethos at Parklands Primary School and ensures children are given wide perspectives to the diverse society that we live in today.
 Pupils develop fully as:

 It is essential that we teach PSHE to provide the link between pupils’ health and wellbeing, and their academic progress.
 We know the value of focusing on promoting positive behaviour, mental health, wellbeing, resilience, and achievement will impact their whole education.